jenkinsci/bootstraped-multi-test-results-report-plugin/README.md

 and this will allow you to view reports as they are described in the readme from the following project:
 [cucumber-reporting-handlebars](https://github.com/web-innovate/bootstraped-multi-test-results-report/tree/master/cucumber-reporting-handlebars)

+## Maven compatibility

+This is known to work with maven 3.3.9.
+It doesn't build with 3.8.4.